Technical

 What is a Type D Personality?

 'D' for distressed or discomforted is what people with Type D personality are characterized as.
 They have a high volatile mood, a tendency to experience negative emotions, and may resort to escaping when faced with challenges.
 Type D personality may exhibit lack of self-confidence and suffer from imposter syndrome.
 However, due to their extra cautious side, they are well prepared in advance to face adversities.
 How do they contribute to the workplace?
-Let's understand their core characteristics in detail.
+Let's look into their core characteristics in detail.

 Type D Personality Characteristics